President Biden to end COVID-19 emergencies on May 11

 Biden’s announcement comes in a statement opposing resolutions being brought to the floor this week by House Republicans to bring the emergency to an immediate end.
 House Republicans are also gearing up to launch investigations on the federal government’s response to COVID-19.

-Then-President Donald Trump first declared the COVID-19 pandemic a national emergency on March 13, 2020.
+Then-President Donald Trump’s Health and Human Services Secretary Alex Azar first declared a public health emergency on Jan.
+31, 2020, and Trump later declared the COVID-19 pandemic a national emergenc y that March.
 The emergencies have been repeatedly extended by Biden since he took office in January 2021, and are set to expire in the coming months.
 The White House said Biden plans to extend them both briefly to end on May 11.

 “An abrupt end to the emergency declarations would create wide-ranging chaos and uncertainty throughout the health care system — for states, for hospitals and doctors’ offices, and, most importantly, for tens of millions of Americans,” the Office of Management and Budget wrote in a Statement of Administration Policy.